 You may have heard the term ‘full-stack’ developer thrown around - but what is it?
 What do developers do when they’re ‘full-stack?’
 Essentially, a full stack developer has knowledge and expertise in enough technologies to finish an entire product.
 They know the back end, front end, and database.
 Keep in mind; there are many different types of stacks, such as web stacks, mobile stacks, or native application stacks.

 DevOps is an abbreviation for ‘Development Operations.’
 This movement focuses on bringing development, quality, and operations teams together to aid in communication and collaboration.
 Ensuring smooth communication can help projects run more efficiently - and produce more stable releases.
-You can learn more about this topic on a previous CloudApp Blog here: DevOps Testing for Modern Software and Teams.
+You can learn more about this topic on a previous CloudApp Blog here.

 Frameworks are a collection of components, programs, and tools used for development.
 Developers could collect each of these building blocks and tools separately.
 However, frameworks provide the convenience of combining all these components in one place.
 Common frameworks include Ruby on Rails, React, or Angular.